-Appropriation of result of 2021
+Appropriation of result of 2023

-The financial statements of the Company for the reporting year 2021 have been adopted by the Annual General Meeting of Shareholders on 8 March 2022.
-The Annual General Meeting of Shareholders had adopted the payment of a final dividend of EUR 540,578 out of prior year's profit as proposed by the Board.
+The financial statements of the Company for the reporting year 2023 have been adopted by the Annual General Meeting of Shareholders on 9 February 2024.
+The Annual General Meeting of Shareholders had adopted the payment of a final dividend of EUR 400,000 (EUR 10,000.00 per share) out of current year's profit and allocate the remaining balance of EUR 336,366 to other reserves as proposed by the Board.

-Proposal for result appropriation 2022
+Proposal for result appropriation 2024

-At the Annual General Meeting of Shareholders it will be proposed to pay a final dividend out of current year's profit for the year in the amount of EUR 506,985.
-The 2022 profit after tax is presented as unappropriated result in shareholder's equity.
+At the Annual General Meeting of Shareholders, it will be proposed to pay a final dividend out of current year's profit for the year in the amount of EUR 700,000.00 (EUR 17,500.00 per share) and allocate the remaining balance of EUR 44,532.07 to other reserves.
+The 2024 profit after tax is presented as unappropriated result in shareholder's equity.